-Mount Union's Teacher Education Program is based on the guidelines suggested by the Ohio Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+Mount Union's Teacher Education Program is based on the guidelines suggested by the Ohio Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
 Composed of all departments at Mount Union, the Teacher Education Program is guided by a conceptual framework that gives the program "an underlying structure" that gives conceptual meanings through an articulated rationale to the unit's operation and provides direction for programs, courses, teaching, candidate performance, faculty scholarship and service, and unit accountability.
-(NCATE, 2001) Mount Union's Teacher Education Program's Conceptual Framework focuses on its theme, candidate performance, program areas, and commitments to diversity, technology, and assessment.
+Mount Union's Teacher Education Program's Conceptual Framework focuses on its theme, candidate performance, program areas, and commitments to diversity, technology, and assessment.

 The theme, Caring Teachers Live What They Believe, has its roots in the synthesized "We Believe" statements collected from Teacher Education Program faculty, teacher candidates, members of our partner schools, and other professional community members.
 The Teacher Education Program Advisory Council, Unit Governance Committee, Kappa Delta Pi, and SNEA interacted with various drafts of the conceptual framework.
 This allowed input from teacher candidates, cooperating teachers, as well as other constituents from our partner schools.
 Fundamental to understanding the theme is Martin Haberman's (1995) belief that only decent people can be prepared to teach, Nel Noddings' (1995) understanding of the ethic of care, Mount Union's mission statement and Mount Union's Teacher Education Program's eleven common goals.

 The Teacher Education Program has established criteria for candidate performance.
 Key elements in understanding Mount Union's Teacher Education Program's teacher candidates' performance are the descriptors competent, capable, and caring.